Two of the most important concepts any parent or teacher of students with dyslexia should know are: remediation and accommodation.

 What is Remediation?

-Remediation refers to the remedy-ing of these particular weakness.
+Remediation refers to the remedy-ing of a student’s areas of weakness.
 Some examples of remediation are Orton-Gillingham reading instruction to remediate reading ability or teaching students how to organize their thoughts with graphic organizers so they can write better.
 Remediation can be very time consuming.
 In many cases there is no one curriculum that just ‘works’.
 Rather it is the implementation of individualized instruction, at the child’s pace and at their instructional level – day after day.

 What is Accommodation?